drshahizan/AI-Innovation/README.md

 # AI for Innovation

-## Deskripsi Matakuliah
+## Course Synopsis
-Mempelajari tentang perkembangan AI masa kini yang meliputi generative AI secara umum, Large Language Model, Automated Machine Learning.
-Selain itu juga membahas tentang Pemanfaatan AI dalam social media maupun bisnis, yaitu recommender system.
+Explore contemporary AI advancements encompassing generative AI, Large Language Models, and Automated Machine Learning.
+Additionally, delve into AI's applications in social media and business, specifically focusing on recommender systems.

 ## Course Learning Outcomes
 1. Students can create new ideas using LLM and generative AI for images.